chrisco/playbook/index.md

 Confidentiality of project and client information is important, so each of these contractors will sign a standard *Independent Contractor Agreement*.
 This will be sent out from HelloSign, and sets out our standard confidentiality terms, along with other conditions for working on the project.

-We’ll also send a single booking document, which will set out the dates we’re booking to work together,
+We’ll also send a single booking document, which will set out the dates we’re booking to work together during.

-Collaborators will join our team Sqwiggle room, and be added to the project management tools (such as Asana) that they need in order to carry out their role.
+Collaborators will join our team Sqwiggle room, and be added to the project management tools (such as Asana) that they need in order to carry out their roles.

 ## Internal communication